What You Will Learn

 • Improved productivity: increase of 5% in worker productivity, as workers were able to maintain their productivity rate over the full length of the shift.
 This was possible by decreasing fatigue and soreness associated with using unsafe ergonomic postures.

-• Impact on Culture: with workers engaged in their own safety data, and engaged in friendly competition, safety becomes top of mind which increases overall morale at the facility.
-This leads to improved worker retention and less absenteeism.
+• Impact on Culture: with workers engaged in their own safety data, and engaged in friendly competition, safety became top of mind which increased overall morale at the facility.
+This lead to improved worker retention and less absenteeism.